telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/localization.md

 The article elaborates on how to localize the messages displayed by the HTML5 Report Viewer.
 This feature is available since version [R2 2018 SP1 (12.1.18.620)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2018-sp1-12-1-18-620).

-1. To localize the report viewer messages, create a new JavaScript file with the required resources.
+1. To localize the report viewer messages, create a new JavaScript file with the required string resources.
 You may use:

 	* the resource file that gets deployed with the installation of the product in the subfolder `Html5\ReportViewer\js\telerikReportViewer.stringResources-{{site.buildversion}}.js`, for example: